ganrad/aks-hackathon/2-Test-Microservice/README.md

 3. Clone this GitHub repository to the Linux VM.

-4. Update SpringBoot configuration file `src/main/resources/application.properties` with correct values for MySQL host, port, database name, root user name, application user name and password.
+4. Update SpringBoot configuration file `src/main/resources/application.properties` with correct values for MySQL host, port, database name, application user name and password.

 5. Build the *Purchase Order* microservice application using *Maven*.